PLATON-MARIE-CURIE-PROJECT/FreSh/README.md

 # General

-Odyssey is the the first lock-free (thus, highly fault-tolerant) data series index that exhibits the same performance as the state-of-the-art lock-based in-memory indexes.
+FreSh is the the first lock-free (thus, highly fault-tolerant) data series index that exhibits the same performance as the state-of-the-art lock-based in-memory indexes.

 # How to compile